February 19th, 2022 | Poland Fights With COVID.

 A restaurant in Cracov rents tables per hour.
 After signing a rental contract, clients can eat their home delivery meal at the site, as they formally rent the table,

 A restaurant in Łódź offers workshops in “correct usage of cutlery and consumption of coffee, tea, and snacks.”
-After filling in a questionnaire, every participant of the workshop receives a one of seven stands and a package of didactic materials (in other words, cutlery, coffee, tea, and snacks)
+After filling in a questionnaire, every participant in the workshop receives one of seven stands and a package of didactic materials (in other words, cutlery, coffee, tea, and snacks)

 Since gastronomy locals are closed until further notice, some nightclub owners rebrand their businesses.
 Namely, they launch sports clubs at the site, offering “training in competitive dancing.”
 In practice, it means regular dancing classes in the night-club style with drinks sold at the bar,